Venmo vs Cash App

 Cash App is a worthy competitor, however, and the app has received praise for its versatility.
 The mobile payments platform is available to users in the US and UK, and has been developed by financial services group Square Inc. Quirky features such as buying and selling stocks, cryptocurrency and bitcoin, and direct deposits of checks separates this app from its competitor.
 Cash App customers can also connect their account to Google and Apple Pay, a function currently not offered by Venmo.

-In this article we will consider which app is the better option for those making money transfers.
+In this article we will consider which money transfer app is better option to transfer money..

 Venmo is free to set up and there are no monthly fees.
 Beyond these factors, the following fee structures apply: